 Tea and coffee

-Cambodians drink plenty of green tea, which is readily available in coffee shops and from market stalls; it’s normally served free of charge with food in restaurants (other than in Siem Reap where foreigners are charged).
+Cambodians drink plenty of green tea, which is readily available in coffee shops and from market stalls; it’s normally served free of charge with food in restaurants.
 If you like your tea strong, try dtai grolab, made by putting water and a mass of tea leaves into a small glass, placing a saucer on top, and turning the whole thing upside down to brew.
 When it’s dark enough, the tea is decanted into another cup and plenty of sugar added, but no milk.
-Lemon tea, made with Chinese red dust tea and lemon juice, is refreshing both hot and iced, and is generally served with a hefty dose of sugar.
-Indian tea, sold locally under the Lipton brand, is served in hotels, guesthouses and restaurants that cater to foreigners.
+Lemon tea (dtai gdouw kroit chhmar), made with Chinese red-dust tea and lemon juice, is refreshing both hot and iced, and is generally served with a hefty dose of sugar.
+Black tea, sold locally under the Lipton brand, is served in hotels, guesthouses and restaurants that cater to foreigners.

-For a drink on the hoof, iced sugar-cane juice, tuk umpow, is very refreshing and not actually that sweet.
-It costs around 1000 riel a glass and is sold everywhere from yellow carts equipped with a mangle through which the peeled canes are passed, sometimes with a piece of orange added for extra taste.
-Equally refreshing is the juice of a green coconut (1500–2500 riel): the top is cut off and you drink the juice before getting it cut in half so you can eat the soft, jelly-like flesh.
+For a drink on the hoof, iced sugar-cane juice (tuk umpow) is very refreshing and not actually that sweet.
+It’s sold everywhere from yellow carts equipped with a mangle through which the peeled canes are passed, sometimes with a piece of orange added for extra taste.
+Equally refreshing is the juice of a green coconut (tuk dhowng): the top is hacked off and you drink the juice before getting it cut in half so you can eat the soft, jelly-like flesh.

-Fruit shakes, tuk krolok, are an important part of an evening’s entertainment: juice stalls, recognizable by their fruit displays and blenders, set up in towns all over the country from the late afternoon.
+Fruit shakes (tuk krolok) are an important part of an evening’s consumption: juice stalls, recognizable by their fruit displays and blenders, set up in towns all over the country from the late afternoon.
 You can order a mixture of fruits to be juiced or just one or two; coconut milk, sugar syrup, condensed milk and shaved ice are also added, as is a raw egg (unless you specify otherwise – ot yoh pong mowan).

-Besides nightclubs and bars, most restaurants and night-market stalls serve beer.
-Cambodia’s national beer is Angkor, brewed by an Australian/Cambodian joint venture in Sihanoukville; it’s available in cans, large bottles and sometimes on draught, prices varying from around 4000 riel a can to 6000–8000 riel for a large bottle.
-Tiger, VB, Beer Lao and ABC Stout are also readily available, and there are many more local brews including beer from the newly opened Kingdom Brewery in Phnom Penh.
+Besides nightclubs and bars, most restaurants and night-market stalls serve beer (sraa bier).
+Cambodia’s national beer is Angkor, brewed by an Australian/Cambodian joint venture in Sihanoukville; it’s available in cans, large bottles and sometimes on draught, prices varying from around $1 for a glass of draught beer to around $2–2.50 for a large bottle.
+Tiger, VB, Beer Lao and ABC Stout are also readily available, and there are many more local brews.
 Even if already chilled, beer is often drunk with ice.

 Spirits are generally only found in larger restaurants, nightclubs and Western bars.
-Imported wines are available in smarter restaurants and Western-oriented places, and can be purchased in supermarkets and mini-markets.
+Imported wines are available in smarter restaurants and Western-oriented places, and can be bought in supermarkets and minimarkets.
 When not downing beer, Cambodians themselves usually prefer to stick to local, medicinal rice wines, which are available at stalls and shops where glasses of the stuff are ladled from large jars containing various plant or animal parts.
-Though quite sweet, they’re strong and barely palatable, but cheap at a few hundred riel for a glass.
+Though quite sweet, they’re strong and barely palatable, but cheap.
 Another local brew is sugar-palm beer, sold and brewed straight from the bamboo tubes in which the juice is collected.
-It’s quite refreshing and readily available in villages, and from vendors in the towns; it’s also now available for tourists in nicely labelled bottles.
+It’s quite refreshing, and readily available in villages and from vendors in the towns; it’s also now available in tourist-oriented shops in nicely labelled bottles.